-- 67% of all trips made in the service area across all travel modes (driving, transit, walking biking) are for non-work purposes like shopping, healthcare, education, and recreation.
+- A significant share of trips across all travel modes (driving, transit, walking biking) are for non-work purposes like shopping, healthcare, education, and recreation.
 However, only 30% of trips made on NJ TRANSIT bus service are for non-work purposes.
 NJ TRANSIT is more heavily used for work trips because there is more service offered during the typical commute periods in the early morning and late afternoon.
 Increasing bus service during the midday and evenings can help grow ridership by making the bus more attractive for non-work purposes.

 - The built environment has a direct impact on transit’s ability to be an attractive travel mode.
 Transit is most successful when there are concentrations of both people and jobs, a variety of destinations that generate all-day and all-week demand, and walkable, people-oriented streets .
 Together, these factors impact the needs and opportunities for transit within a given area.
 Across the Newark region, the environment ranges from mixed-use urban in Newark’s downtown core, to single-use urban and suburban in the surrounding communities.
 The draft plan will work to appropriately match the proposed service levels and types of services to each of these environments.